PoisotLab/ms_metaweb_transfer/README.md

 *networks* data source, and therefore the only information we can reliably extract from it is that a species pair *was reported to interact at least once*.
 This last statement should yet be taken with caution, as some sources in GLOBI [*e.g.* @Thessen2014KnoExt] are produced through text analysis, and therefore may not document direct evidence of the interaction.
 Nevertheless, should the predictive model work, we would expect that a majority of interactions known to GLOBI would also be predicted.
-After performing this check, we set the probability of all interactions known to GLOBI (366 in total, 33 of which were not predicted by the model, for a success rate of 91%) to 1.
+We retrieved 366 interactions between mammals from the Canadian species pool from GLOBI, 33 of which were not predicted by the model; this results in a success rate of 91%.
+After performing this check, we set the probability of all interactions known to GLOBI to 1.

 Finally, we downloaded the data from @Strong2014ImpNon, who mined various literature sources to identify trophic interactions in Newfoundland.
 This